 Enhancing the environmental and climate ambition of the EU farming sector is central to the latest European Commission's proposal for the reform of the Common Agricultural Policy (CAP).

-The theme of the seminar is the policy and research implications of these heightened environmental and climate ambitions.
+The theme of this seminar is the policy and research implications of these heightened environmental and climate ambitions.

-The Commission department for Agriculture and Rural Development (DG AGRI) and the Joint Research Centre (JRC) are supporting the European Association of Agricultural Economists (EAAE) in the organisation of this seminar.
+The Commission department for Agriculture and Rural Development (DG AGRI) and the Joint Research Centre (JRC) are supporting the European Association of Agricultural Economists (EAAE) in the organisation of the 172nd EAAE seminar.

 - Discuss the economics-policy nexus of agriculture and the environment in the context of the CAP post-2020.